 Business valuation allows you to establish what your venture is worth.
 The process involves a number of key steps aimed at reaching an accurate valuation.
-Some of the key steps include adjusting financial statements, selecting appropriate methods of company valuation and applying the chosen techniques.
+Some of the key steps, which can be supported by an adequate dataroom solution, include adjusting financial statements, selecting appropriate methods of company valuation and applying the chosen techniques.
 Before gathering the relevant information, you need to determine reasons for the valuation.

 Methods of company valuation